FrancisChung/permission-impossible-dead-reckoning-pain/README.md

 instead of the traditional Role Based Access Control (RBAC)

 I will also briefly introduce Google Zanzibar that was the first global implementation using ReBAC.
+I will also showcase Topaz as an example of a solution where RBAC, ReBAC and ABAC can be used together in a seamless fashion

 ### Links :
 Zanzibar Academy (A good place to start) -